Honolulu YMCA extends Grab-and-Go free meal distribution for kids through April 3

-HONOLULU (KHON2) — The Honolulu YMCA will extend their grab-and-go meal distribution program for kids through April 3.
+HONOLULU (KHON2) — The Honolulu YMCA will extend its grab-and-go meal distribution program for kids through April 3.

 Since March 23, the YMCA has been distributing free meals to children in need, Monday through Friday, 11:30 a.m. to 12:30 p.m. at five sites.